evolv3ai/claude-code-custom-commands/rebrand-ui.md

         Please enter the title your new nextjs app:"
 - Go through the entire repo and rebrand everything about "nextjs template" to use the project name and title you provided
   - Search through the project deeply making sure it is full rebranded
-- Run the `commit-creator` CLI again to save the rebranding, this can take a while so set a high timeout
+- Run the `commit-composer` CLI again to save the rebranding, this can take a while so set a high timeout